carloslab-ai/carloslab-ai.github.io/docs/UtilityIntelligence/UtilityWorld/utility-entity.md

 		}
 		```
 1. **Utility Entity Controller**
-	- It will automatically create a Utility Entity when the game starts to manage the Game Object within the Utility World.
+	- The main role of a Utility Entity Controller is to create and manage the Utility Entity's lifecycle, including initialization, destruction, registration, and unregistration with utility worlds.
 	![[Attachments/UtilityIntelligence/Documentation/UtilityWorld/utility-entity.png|center|400]]

 ## Registering Utility Entities